PROJECT ELECTROLEX - (edited may 21, 2018)

 Always funny to experience the total silence of EV's, strolling people are less disturbed by it but small dogs dont know what they see and start barking frantically.
 On the tip of the shoe with those bloody mutts!!

 Long free weekend, let's try some more distance - also with a new nonresticted regulator straight from China.
 That was a great success, in total 52 km and still only 0.5V below max level.
 This might be VERY economical transport indeed.
 Absolutely noiseless, extreme acceleration and pulling power uphill and against the wind.
-The most noise comes from the original freewheel... this is addictive :-)
+Most of the noise comes from the original freewheel... this is addictive :-)

 (to be continued)